mmomtchev/velitherm/README.md

 I know that the surrounding air pressure is 821 hPa.
 How can I tell what is my current altitude?
 How can I tell what is my current flight level and how far I am from FL115?

 My local weather information provider tells me that the mean sea level pressure of the day at my location is 1017 hPa.
 How can I improve the accuracy of my height estimate?
-And if I know that the temperature at the ground is 23°C?
+And if I know that the mean temperature of the air below me is 23°C?
 How can I get an even better estimate?

 What should I do if I don't have any idea about today's pressure and temperature of the air near the ground?
 How can I be sure to stay below FL115?